 - Newborn size fits head circumference 12-13”

-- Using the nearly seamless round technique inspired by Cre8tion Crochet.
+- Using the nearly seamless round technique by Cre8tion Crochet.
 For the hdc using this technique, I sl st into both top loops.
 See the videotutorial for a visual reference.

 HAT (directions for “red character”; “pink character” options below)